 What is satellite internet?

-Satellite internet is a type of internet service that uses satellite technology to deliver internet access to users.
-It involves transmitting data between your device and the internet via satellites orbiting the Earth.
-Satellite internet is particularly useful in rural or remote areas where traditional wired connections like DSL, a cable modem, or fiber are not available.
+Satellite internet is a kind of internet service that gives people access to the internet through satellites.
+It sends data between your device and the internet through satellites that are in orbit around the Earth.
+Satellite internet is great for places that don't have DSL, cable modem, or fiber connections, like rural or remote areas.